josephgarner/AnalysePDF/README.md

     2. Invoices
         1. Minimal dates

+#### Basic CI/CD
+Simple workflow designed to mock a Lambda deployment.
+Although this code base was not originally designed for a lambda integration the controller should easily be swappable without affecting the remaining codebase
 #### Observed Issues
 This solution does not work for image based pdfs i.e. Macquarie Bank statements